 Creeeak, the door swings open and I quickly open my eyes.
 For some reason there are tears gently running down my face.
 Beads of sweat are sitting on my forehead, like raindrops on a window after a storm.
-I can’t seem to recollect what I was dreaming about, or if I was dreaming at allbut a sense of is upon me Familiarity is sitting on my headboard.
+I can’t seem to recollect what I was dreaming about, or if I was dreaming at all, but a sense of deja vú is upon me; Familiarity is sitting on my headboard.
 My door swings closed; the woman must have been checking on me, and seeing if I was asleep.
 I look at the clock, 1:02 it reads.
 My eyelids are still heavy, drooping, and full of sleep.
 A yawn escapes my lips.
 I guess I should get back to sleep, for it would be a shame to be tired the next day.
 Doctor probably wouldn’t like it either.
 So again, I let my eyelids drift closed and wait for the darkness to seep into me, and for sleep to pull me in to its grasp.

 This is the stillest and quietest I have ever been.
 You know how when you’re younger and playing hide and seek, and trying not to be found; every sound or movement you make seems one hundred times more noticeable than it actually is.
 That’s how it is now.
 But trust me, it’s a lot easier to be still and silent when your life depends on it; I’ve come to notice that.
 Little Timmy is crouched next to me.
-We call him Little Timmy because he is just eighteentall, and skinny, and that kind of awkward that can only describe a teenager.
+We call him Little Timmy because he is just eighteen, tall, and skinny, and that kind of awkward that can only describe a teenager.
 He likes to act brave, but we all do.
 However, I think we all know in our hearts that we are scared.
 Maybe we are scared that we won’t ever get to see the worried faces of our families again.
 Maybe we are scared that we will never get to live the lives we want to live.
-And maybe we are just scared that our bodies will be left, dead, in this foreign land.
+And maybe we are just scared that our bodies will be left, shot and dead, in this foreign land.
 Maybe that’s it; maybe we are scared that no one will care if we are left here to rot.